EazyGoz is a mobile courier platform that creates irrefutable custody trails when transferring anything valuable between individuals.

 The timeline interface communicates custody status through verified milestones: "Package picked up and verified," "In transit," "Delivered and verified."

-This design decision made the service viable in low-coverage areas while maintaining transparency.
+This made the service viable in low-coverage areas while maintaining transparency.
 Each stage was clearly communicated to the client, allowing them to track their order’s progress without needing real-time maps.

 STAYING LEAN: DEFERRING MAP TRACKING